rollbackToDate command reverts your database to the state it was in at the date and time you specify.

 To run the

-rollbackToDate command, you need to specify your driver, class path, URL, and user authentication information in your
+rollbackToDate command, you can specify the driver, classpath, and URL in your

 liquibase.properties file.
 For more information, see Creating and configuring a liquibase.properties file.
 You can also specify these properties in your command line.